TheStalwart/tips-website/hardware/ThinkPadT420s.md

 Vanilla Windows XP SP3 install media [does not contain SATA drivers for T420s controller](https://www.reddit.com/r/thinkpad/comments/tpwdy3/stop_code_0x0000007b_win_xp_install_on_t420s/).
 I did not want to use modified install media, so i used [Easy2Boot wrapper method](https://www.youtube.com/watch?app=desktop&v=YyQ7xSvVMHE) successfully.

+## Windows 11 compatibility

+After upgrading RAM to 2x4GB set i managed to install vanilla Windows 11.
+After tinkering with some extra drivers for screen brightness hotkeys, all features i care about work great.
+It's not an effortless daily driver as of 2024, but as a supplement to a modern desktop machine, and a travel companion, it can do productivity and light programming reasonably well.

 ## USB-C charger adapter

 Original charger is 20V, which is one of the native voltages of USB-PD.
 There are [adapters available](https://www.aliexpress.com/item/1005003421729196.html) to charge ThinkPads with USB-PD chargers and power bank supporting 20V natively.